otto-de/api-guidelines/guidelines/020_guidelines/050_naming-conventions/2030_should-omit-optional-properties.md

 # omit optional properties

-Although [null and absent properties are semantically equivalent](./2020_must-use-same-semantics-for-null-and-absent-properties.md), optional properties should be absent instead of null whenever applicable.
+Although [null and absent properties are semantically equivalent](./guidelines/020_guidelines/050_naming-conventions/2020_must-use-same-semantics-for-null-and-absent-properties.md), optional properties should be omitted instead of null whenever applicable.

-## DO
+DO

 ````json
 {